 The Snowmass Ice Age Discovery Center on the Snowmass Village Mall is built for kids with plenty of things for adults to enjoy too.
-The Snowmass Ice Age Discovery Center is currently closed and will re-open for the summer season on June 1st (daily from 10:00am – 5:00pm).
+The Snowmass Ice Age Discovery Center is open daily from 10:00am – 5:00pm.

 Admission is FREE.
 For more information, call 970-922-2277.